jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 sequenced individuals from Weyrich et al. 2017 (Nature).

-For this, I downloaded the 'processed' files from the OAGR database, as the original data had barcodes, and they used AdapterRemoval as done here.
+For this, I downloaded the 'processed' files from the OAGR database, as the original data had barcodes, and they already had used AdapterRemoval, as done here.

 The list of files and hard links can be seen in the documentation under `00-documentation.backup/99-public_data-Weyrich_Neanderthals.txt`.